-The team have recorded eight non-finishes in total at the track, including five in the last seven seasons.
+The team have recorded nine non-finishes in total at the track, including six in the last eight seasons.
 In 2021, Yuki Tsunoda failed to start the race and Pierre Gasly retired.
 It was the team’s first double non-finish at the track since 2009.
 Tsunoda failed to start again in 2023.

-Other than the year in which Sebastian Vettel took Toro Rosso’s only pole position, 2013 is the only other season where both of the Red Bull junior team’s drivers have qualified in the top ten at the circuit.
+Other than the year in which Sebastian Vettel took Toro Rosso’s only pole position, 2013 is the only other season in which both of the Red Bull junior team’s drivers qualified in the top ten at the circuit.

 Pierre Gasly recorded the team’s first Q3 appearance in five years with ninth on the grid in 2018 and reached Q3 again in 2019, 2020 and 2022.
 He moved up to fifth on the grid in 2022 as a result of grid penalties for other drivers.
 2009 is the only year where both cars have been eliminated in Q1.

 2019 marked the first time that Williams failed to score at the circuit since 2013 and neither driver scored in 2020 either.
 With ninth place in 2021, George Russell recorded Williams’ first points at the Italian Grand Prix since 2018.
 Nyck de Vries scored more points for the team at Monza – on his only Williams outing – in 2022, while Alex Albon finishe seventh in 2023; the team’s best result at the track since 2017.

 Williams have taken nine poles at the Italian Grand Prix, most recently with Juan Pablo Montoya in 2002.
 The team lined up on the front row of the grid at Monza for the first time in 13 years in 2017, as Lance Stroll was promoted to second on the grid after qualifying fourth, following grid penalties for his competitors.